Accepting Evolution Is More Important Than Understanding It

 You are being of great potential.
 Your ancestors not only include all of the animals that existed before you, but also includes the God who created you.
 And it means that your descendants have greater potential still.

-Some may tell you that accepting evolution turns your back on God.
+Some may tell you that accepting evolution means turning your back on God.
 But I think that denying the evidence of the world He created is turning your back on God.
 When someone make assumptions about what God did and didn’t do, they are constraining their own understanding of who He is.
 You can never understand what you cannot conceive, and you can never truly come to understand God unless you’re willing to accept that He might have done things differently than you imagined.

 That one can accept evolution and retain their relationship with God is evidenced in the many religious organizations that have issued statements in support of their adherents accepting it.
 While not comprehensive, the National Center for Science Education (NCSE) provides a list, and many other religious organizations have issued similar statements.
 If you are struggling with this, I encourage you to review some of the items listed on the Resources tab.